renaudwangler/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T01_Lab_Mod02_Deploying Service Instances as Components of Overall Azure Solutions.md

     - Runtime stack: **.NET Core**

-    - Region: the Azure region to which you deployed an instance of Cognitive Service in the previous task
+    - Region: the Azure region from the Resource Group

 1. On the **Hosting** tab of the **Function App** blade, specify the following and click **Next: Monitoring >**: